cfw-guide/dsi.cfw.guide/_pages/en_US/home.md

 ## What does this guide install?

-This guide will install HiyaCFW, a custom firmware for the DSi.
-CFW can be set up on any console on any version.
+This guide will install HiyaCFW, a custom firmware for the DSi, and/or TWiLight Menu++, a homebrew home menu replacement.
+TWiLight Menu++ and HiyaCFW can both be set up on any console on any version.

 Custom firmware enables you to use more advanced hacks that userland homebrew can’t easily do.
 For instance, signature patches let you install unsigned titles that appear right on your System Menu.

+TWiLight Menu++ is a homebrew that functions as a complete home menu replacement with many additional features such as rom loading and custom themes.

 ## What should I know before starting?